 I’m quite fond of bush green beans, and when we moved up in elevation I was hopeful I’d be able to grow them here.
 Most gardening books/resources suggest that beans need warmth to germinate and should be planted 1-2 weeks after last frost.
 It is also suggested that beans do not transplant well, and should always be sown directly in the ground; therefore giving them a head start indoors doesn’t seem feasible.
 My short season here is even shorter if seeds can’t go into the ground until after last frost, and the nights are still cool at that time which may hinder germination.
 Sounds like beans may be iffy, at best.

 That said, using the soil-block system for starting seeds allows me to start seeds that are resistant to transplanting, since they won’t be disrupted much in the process.
-That said, I DO start bean seeds indoors in the “mini” soil blocks, and this has worked very well.
+I DO start bean seeds indoors in the mini (2″) soil blocks, and this has worked very well.
 When I do this, I start the seeds about 10 days before I intend to transplant them outside.
 I don’t want them to get too much growth in the blocks so they won’t be disturbed too much during transplanting.
 Starting the seeds in blocks also affords me the advantage of being able to plant in nice, neat rows without empty spots where beans had not germinated.
-These beans are covered overnight after transplant early in the summer with our plastic sheeting over hoops.
+In late June, the beans are covered overnight after transplanting mid-June with our plastic sheeting over hoops.
 If it’s really cold on a given night, frost cloth is placed on top of the beans as well.